helium/HIP/0000-miner-update.md

 - Why is this design the best in the space of possible designs?

-The two miner update designs being considered can be retrofitted on top of our existing consumer Helium Hotspots.
+The three miner update designs being considered can all be retrofitted on top of our existing consumer Helium Hotspots.

 - What other designs have been considered and what is the rationale for not choosing them?